Apply now to attend a three-day drone training course in Nelson.

 Upon successful completion of the three-day training course, which involves passing the practical and theory tests, the student will receive a “UAS Pilot Certificate (For Part 102 Operations)” recognised by the CAA.

-Two three-day training courses:
+Three-day training courses:

 Nelson (NMIT Nelson campus) on 2, 3 and 4 March 2020.